 Negative reps focus on the eccentric (lowering) phase of an exercise, which has been shown to create significant muscle damage and stimulate growth.
 To perform negative reps, you'll need a spotter or training partner.
 Lift the weight through the concentric (lifting) phase, then slowly lower it back down, taking 3-5 seconds to complete the eccentric portion.
 Your partner can help you lift the weight back up if needed.
 By emphasizing the eccentric phase, you increase muscle tension and promote muscle growth.
 This technique should be used sparingly to avoid overtraining and excessive muscle soreness.

 Are you ready to take your training to the next level with drop sets, super sets, and giant sets?
 Boostcamp is the ultimate app for lifters, offering free science-based workout plans for bodybuilding, powerbuilding, and powerlifting.
-You can also create your own custom workout routines and track all your workouts.
+The Boostcamp app is a top of the line workout app, that offers free science-based workout routines, advanced custom program builder, and a workout tracker to help you stay on top of your progress, and make sure that you are hitting your goals and getting where you need to go, so there is no reason to not make progress.